jsncmgs1/mirage-tutorial/tutorial.md

   name(i) { return `Car ${i + 1}`;}
 });
 ```
 This will create a car with a name attribute.
-This `(i)` syntax is used for Mirage sequences, since we created a list of cars, the first name will be "Car 1", then "Car 2", etc.
+This `(i)` syntax is used for Mirage sequences, the first name will be "Car 1", then "Car 2", etc.

 If we check our tests again, it will fail, finding 0 cars when expecting 1.
 To get the cars on the page, our `car/index` route will need to load the car model.